A-AhkUser/eAutocomplete/README.md

 ###### AutoHotkey v1.29.00+
 ***

+#### Download the [latest release](https://github.com/A-AhkUser/eAutocomplete/releases)
+> notes:
+> - This readme provides an overview of the development version and, as such, may not necessarily reflect your current version.
+Consider checking out the html file (``eAutocomplete.html``) bundled in the release for an overview of the programmable interface.
+> - Unlike the latest release, the master branch is NOT considered as fully tested on each commit.

 The class provides a programmable interface allowing to easily integrate a custom word autocomplete function in a given script or project.
-Any Edit* control should be able to be wrapped into an eAutocomplete object.
+Any Edit/RICHEDIT50W control should be able to be wrapped into an eAutocomplete object.
 Practically, it enables users to quickly find, get info tips and select from a dynamic pre-populated list of data (*e.g.* complete strings, replacement strings) as he types, leveraging typing, definition lookups, searching, translation, filtering *etc.*

-> \* A support for RICHEDIT50W controls already exits internally and will be made available soon.

-#### Download the [latest release](https://github.com/A-AhkUser/eAutocomplete/releases)
-> note: **Unlike the latest release, the master branch is NOT considered as fully tested on each commit.**

 ### Thanks to: